spatstat/spatstat.github.io/download.md

 Between releases of spatstat it may be possible to download a development version.
-This is a source code only version, which is most easily installed using the R package devtools as explained [in the README at the bottom of the GitHub repository][3].
+This is a source code only version, which is most easily installed using the R package *remotes* as explained [in the README for the spatstat GitHub repository][3].

 [1]: https://cran.r-project.org/web/packages/spatstat/index.html